You’ve got your new blog up and running! YEAH!!!

 Every blogger needs to learn about SEO, and the sooner you can start, the better.

 SEO stands for search engine optimization.
 In short, it is how your blog articles get found when people type in a search term into Google.

-For example, if you search “how to make money with sponsored posts,” you will see several blogs show on the first page.
-Those bloggers have learned SEO so that they can come up when that phrase is typed into the search bar.
+For example, if you search “how to make money with sponsored posts,” you will see several blogs on the first page.
+Those bloggers have learned SEO to come up when that phrase is typed into the search bar.